containers/composefs/kernel/Documentation/filesystems/composefs.rst

 Filesystem format
 =================

-The format of the descriptor is contains three sections: header, inodes and variable data.
+The format of the descriptor contains three sections: header, inodes and variable data.
 All data in the file is stored in little-endian form.